This week I experienced a Boston Chowhound rite of passage – my first Speed's Dog.

 A volunteer assignment took me around the corner from where drooling food lovers had told me I would find "Boston Speeds" Famous Hot Dog Wagon.
 I spotted it and pulled into a parking space in the adjacent lot.

 When I arrived, there was no line.
 That let me have my "Speed's Dog" (with everything on it) without waiting too long.
 But remember, these are grilled to order so there may be time to socialize in line if you get here at a prime eating time.

 I've heard that when the legendary Ezra "Speed" Anderson was grilling, he only cooked one hot dog at a time and the wait could have stomachs growling.

 Being there by myself let me hang by the window and watch the operation.
-Chef Greg took the monster hot dog out of its cider and brown sugar marinade and popped it onto a smoking hot charcoal grill.
+Chef Gregg took the monster hot dog out of its cider and brown sugar marinade and popped it onto a smoking hot charcoal grill.
 He moved, turned, poked, and generally attended to it.

 When he felt the time was right, he opened a bun and placed it next to my hot dog to toast.
 The bun too has its moments of moving, checking, and turning.
 Finally he grabbed a foil wrapper, placed the toasty bun in just the right spot, added my dog, and topped it with mustard, onions and the secret sauce.

 I paid, grabbed my drink from the cooler in front and heard him ask whether I wanted it wrapped.
 Wrapped?
 Who could wait?
 "No, just like that is fine."
 I carried my hot dog to a spot at one of the recently added picnic tables.